PD Program - Specific Admissions Requirements

 Chemistry

-A minimum of a 3-credit hour college level general chemistry course covering the principles of basic chemistry, biochemistry, and organic chemistry is required.
+A minimum of a 3-credit hour college level chemistry course completed at an accredited institution.
 A chemistry course completed as part of a BSN degree curriculum is acceptable to fulfill the chemistry requirement.
-The admissions committee and the MTSA administration will review a chemistry course not completed as part of a BSN degree curriculum on an individual basis.

 References

-Three (3) references are required with your application.
-These must be from the following individuals: two from current ICU shift leader, team leader, nurse manager, or other nursing supervisor and one from an academic reference.
+Two (2) references are required with your application.
+These must be from the following individuals: one (1) from current ICU shift leader, team leader, nurse manager, or other nursing supervisor and one (1) from an individual who can attest to the applicant’s personal and professional attributes.
+References should be able to speak objectively to the applicant’s professional qualifications and character and cannot be related to an applicant or in a personal relationship (e.g., spouse or significant other).
 Applicants will enter the name and email address of the reference in the NursingCAS application and forms will automatically be sent to listed references for completion.
 References are subject to verification.

 Personal Letter

-A brief personal letter from the applicant is to address professional experience, desire to become a nurse anesthetist, and why the applicant chose MTSA.
-This letter is to be uploaded in the NursingCAS application and is sent to the Admissions Committee for review.
+A brief personal letter from the applicant is to address professional experience, desire to become a nurse anesthetist, why the applicant chose MTSA, and alignment with MTSA core values.

 GRE Results

-The Graduate Record Examination (GRE) must be completed and results sent to NursingCAS, prior to any interview.
+The Graduate Record Examination (GRE) must be completed and results sent directly to NursingCAS from ETS.
+Applicants may request a copy of their GRE score report to be sent to NursingCAS using MTSA’s GRE code (1410).
 To find the nearest testing center, go here (https://www.ets.org/gre).
-MTSA’s GRE code is 1410.